-- Students should submit an "Application for Major" to the School of Science and Mathematics prior to registering for junior year - School acceptance of the "Application for Major" is a graduation requirement.
-TMU 2018-2019 Degree Program Checklist: BS in Exercise Science April 26, 2018 Page 1-2
+- Students should submit an "Application for Major" to the School of Science and Mathematics prior to registering for junior year classes. - School acceptance of the "Application for Major" is a graduation requirement.

+TMU 2021-2022 Degree Program Checklist: BS in Exercise Science March 18th, 2021 Page 205-2